robvet/dapr-workshop/Assignment02/step-by-step.md

 1. If you followed the instructions in this assignment, the VehicleRegistrationService and TrafficControlService are still running.

 1. Open the terminal window in VS Code in which the FineCollectionService was running.

+1. Execute the `dotnet build` to make sure the code is correct.

 1. Enter the following command to start the changed FineCollectionService again: